vivek3210/random-projects/README.md

 # random-projects
-basically i just slap stuff in here that I don't care for
+basically i just slap stuff in here for when I get bored and code